Share

 What is your educational + professional background?

 Shortly after graduating from the Rhode Island School of Design, I opened a fine art gallery in Boston’s South End.
 The gallery, which featured mostly formalist works heavily based in architecture and design, gave artist Shepard Fairey his first solo exhibition in the city.
-Since closing the gallery, I served as the Associate Publisher for the critically acclaimed periodical, New American Paintings, received an MBA from Babson College, and founded Creative Katz, an agency focused on creative direction, graphic design, photography, web strategy, content management, and project management for industries ranging from healthcare to hospitality.
+Since leaving the gallery business, I served as the Associate Publisher for the critically acclaimed periodical, New American Paintings, received an MBA from Babson College, and founded Creative Katz, an agency focused on creative direction, graphic design, photography, web strategy, content management, and project management for industries ranging from healthcare to hospitality.
 Before joining Graffito, I was Chief Creative Officer at an integrated agency offering creative services, public relations, and marketing for start-ups to Fortune 500 companies.

 07